Covering number

-In mathematics, a covering number is the number of spherical balls of a given size needed to completely cover a given space, with possible overlaps.
+In mathematics, a covering number is the number of balls of a given size needed to completely cover a given space, with possible overlaps between the balls.
+The covering number quantifies the size of a set and can be applied to general metric spaces.
 Two related concepts are the packing number, the number of disjoint balls that fit in a space, and the metric entropy, the number of points that fit in a space when constrained to lie at some fixed minimum distance apart.

 Definition

 Let (M, d) be a metric space, let K be a subset of M, and let r be a positive real number.
-Let Br(x) denote the ball of radius r centered at x.
+Let Br(x) denote the closed ball of radius r centered at x.
 A subset C of M is an r-external covering of K if: